torvalds/linux/Documentation/cdrom/cdrom-standard.rst

 The device operations structure, *cdrom_device_ops*, contains a list of pointers to the functions which are implemented in the low-level device driver.
 When `cdrom.c` accesses a CD-ROM device, it does it through the functions in this structure.
-It is impossible to know all the capabilities of future CD-ROM drives, so it is expected that this list may need to be expanded from time to time as new technologies are developed.
+It is impossible to kyesw all the capabilities of future CD-ROM drives, so it is expected that this list may need to be expanded from time to time as new techyeslogies are developed.
 For example, CD-R and CD-R/W drives are beginning to become popular, and support will soon need to be added for them.
-For now, the current *struct* is::
+For yesw, the current *struct* is::

 	struct cdrom_device_ops {